jelilat/gofundme/Tutorial.md

 	return &types.MsgDonateFundResponse{}, nil
 }
 ```
 The module uses the `SendCoinsFromAccountToModule` function of `bankKeeper`.
-Add this `SendCoinsFromAccountToModule` to the `x/gofundme/types/expected_keepers.go` file to get rid of the error.
+Add this `SendCoinsFromAccountToModule` function to the `x/gofundme/types/expected_keepers.go` file to get rid of the error.

 ```golang
 type BankKeeper interface {